SpookyDragapult/repoLogin/README.md

 the login file will be updated further as it is currently looks quite unappealing and a register form will be added at a later date.

 (Note for my teammates: I will work on more pages in the future and probably do the backend as well)

+25/10/2024: added register form. will add home page later once i've figured out how to make a card slider for the movie list